kbudde/bluepy-scratch-link/README.md

 # bluepy-scratch-link

+> [!NOTE]
+> This project was updated to work with ev3 on scratch3 (2025-08-01).
+> environment: python 3.13 with uv as package manager.
+> Nevertheless the ev3 scratch module is very limited.

 Bluepy-scratch-link is [Scratch-link](https://github.com/LLK/scratch-link)
 implemented on bluepy as a small python script.
 As of October 2019, Scratch-link is a software module which connects [Scratch](https://scratch.mit.edu/) and